 - A single Absolute CSE-ID, and indication that Entity A is a CSE; - A single Absolute AE-ID, and indication that Entity A is a AE; or - A list of allowed Absolute AE-ID values, and indication that Entity A is an AE.
-This case applies only when Entity A presents a Device Certificate.
+This case applies only when Entity A presents a Device Certificate or a Node-ID Certificate...